 Record the time and date of all initial calibrations and all calibration verifications.

-Record the instrument reading (value in appropriate measurement units) of all calibration verifications.
+Record the instrument reading (value in appropriate measurement units) of all calibration verifications to the resolution stated by the instrument manufacturer for the measurement range..

 Record the name of the analyst(s) performing the calibration or verification.